Today, you’ll learn should I buy oversold stocks.

 To find high probability trades, traders should look at oversold stocks with volume slowing down and are near support.

-Low trading volume indicates that there is no more liquidity at lower prices.
+Low trading volume shows that there is no more liquidity at lower prices.

 When there is low liquidity, trading algorithms can detect it and they will start driving the price up because it is cheaper.

 Oversold stocks are easy to find because traders can use the RSI and other technical indicators.

 In this post, the technical indicator we will use is the LR10.
 The LR10 is the lowest close price within the 10-day trading period.

 In a 10-day period, Amibroker can scan stocks with the lowest prices.